 Supplier Comparison / Quotes Received

 You can compare the quotes you have received from the various suppliers that have responded to your project.
-Please in mind what we have highlighted in the above sections, as points of reference;
+Please keep in mind what we have highlighted in the above sections, as points of reference;

-- The quotes should be relatively uniform.
+The quotes should be relatively uniform.
 There should not be any major price differences between the suppliers.
 If one supplier’s price stands out as either too high or low, discuss with the supplier.
 If the price is too high, you can be relatively direct, and tell them for example, their prices are 25% higher than other quotes you received.
 Ask them to re check their costing and confirm exactly what they have costed on.
 If the price is too low, you need to be a bit subtler.
-You do not want them to increase their prices just to be inline with the other suppliers.
-There are a number or reasons a supplier can offer lower prices than competitors, and they do not necessarily indicate a mistake.
-They might have some excess capacity between orders that they simply want to cover fixed cost on.
-This is just one of a myriad of reasons.
-You need to probe more gently.
-Ask them exactly what the price includes to ensure they have covered everything.
-Never mention that their price seems too low.
-You would be surprised how many buyers do this.
-You can guess what happens next.
-The supplier will admit they made a mistake in the costing and raise prices 20%.
+You do not want them to increase their prices just to be inline with the other suppliers but it could also mean requirement misunderstanding so it is worth double checking technical details.

-- Ensure that the size of suppliers is also relatively uniform.
+Ensure that the size of suppliers is also relatively uniform.
 As mentioned, for a smaller order, a smaller supplier will probably offer more competitive prices.
 If you get five quotes.
 Four from 200 worker factories, and one from a factory with 1 500 workers, it will skew your quotes, simply because the bigger factory has much larger overheads.

 We hope this article gives you further insight into Sourcing Playground’s platform, and how to get the best supplier for your specific project.